diegofrata/Generator.Equals/README.md

 public IDictionary<string, object> Properties { get; set; }
 ```

 This equality comparer will compare keys and values in both dictionaries and will only return true if it's an exact match.
 The hash function for this comparer is not too smart, returning only the number of entries as the hash.
-This equality comparer will compare keys and values in both dictionaries and will only return true if it's an exact match.
-The hash function for this comparer is not too smart, returning only the number of entries as the hash.